- What is solution focussed counselling?

 For the EAP to be successful at prevention and early intervention it needs to be separate from workers compensation and other processes.
 At its best the EAP counselling session needs to provide a safe and secure and confidential space for the employee to be open and honest about the issues.
 If the employee thinks that the counsellor will be asked to write a report or communicate with others in power they may self-censor or skew the focus of the counselling session.
 This may potentially mean that they don’t address their issues properly, ultimately leading to a worsening of their situation or a workers compensation claim.

 Why are out of hours appointments so important?

-ACCESS has structured in afterhours appointments on Wednesday and Thursday evenings till 9.00pm and Saturday mornings till 12:30pm to ensure access for staff who can’t get time off work or who need to attend with other family members.
+ACCESS has structured in afterhours appointments on Wednesday and Thursday evenings till 9.00pm and Saturday mornings till 12:30pm to ensure access for staff who cannot get time off work or who need to attend with other family members.
 It also supports the confidentiality of the program.